atom/github/docs/feature-requests/003-pull-request-review.md

 When the pull request is checked out, an "open" button is shown in the review footer.
 Clicking "open" opens a `PullRequestReviewsItem` for this pull request's review comments as an item in the right workspace dock.

-### Files (tab)
+### Files Changed (tab)

-Clicking on the "Files" tab displays the full, multi-file diff associated with the pull request.
+Clicking on the "Files Changed" tab displays the full, multi-file diff associated with the pull request.
 This is akin to the "Files changed" tab on dotcom.

 ![files](https://user-images.githubusercontent.com/378023/46536560-d3bb4200-c8e9-11e8-9764-dca0b84245cf.png)